neg-0/dod-fitness/backend_docs/data_model.md

-# DoD Fitness App Backend Service - Data Model
+# Atlas Backend Service - Data Model

-This document outlines the core data entities and their relationships for the DoD Fitness App Backend Service.
+This document outlines the core data entities and their relationships for Atlas Backend Service.
 The data model is designed to support the app's key features while maintaining flexibility for future enhancements and aligning with our OpenAPI specifications.

 ## Core Entities

 ### 1. User

-Represents a user of the DoD Fitness App.
+Represents a user of Atlas.

 - id: UUID (Primary Key)
 - email: String (Unique)